 3. Configure an environment variable to point to a specific environment during application deployment.

-This approach can be challenging, because the security team may not want you to check property files into you SCM with production user ids and passwords for connecting to the various systems.
+This approach can be challenging, because the security team may not want you to check property files into your SCM with production user IDs and passwords for connecting to the various systems.
 The production property file will also be deployed to your development environment.

 There are alternative approaches, but each come with their own issues.